Feeling homesick when living abroad is very common yet difficult for many people.

 4. Temporarily put aside social media

-Media and social networks make connecting more accessible than ever and keeping track of what people are doing (or at least what they want you to see).
+Media and social networks make connecting more accessible than ever and keep track of what people are doing (or at least what they want you to see).

-It may be challenging to get yourself out of updates and images, but it doesn’t help when you want to get over homesickness.
+Getting yourself out of updates and images may be challenging, but it doesn’t help when you want to get over homesickness.